brandiny/2048/README.md

 </p>

 ## Build Instructions
-Run these instructions within the 2048/ folder, in the terminal.
+With Python3 installed, run these instructions within the 2048/ folder, in the terminal.
+Or, double click build.bat
 <table>
     <tr>
         <td>Windows</td>